nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_multiprotocol/files_multiprotocol.rst

 #.
 Click **Next** and then **Update** from the **Summary** page.

-This concludes the multiprotocol configurate for your *Initials*-Marketing share
+This concludes the multiprotocol configuration for your *Initials*-Marketing share

 Now we will try accessing the share to test multiprotocol configuration